-The political aviacracy, our matrilocal family clans as matriages, and the economic donarism will allow our societies to become the world leaders of the digital revolution (DR).
-Our matriage family clans' breadth and geographical stability will allow us to develop our civilization rather than expand it.
+The political aviacracy, our families in matriages, and the economic donarism will allow our societies to become the world leaders of the digital revolution (DR).
+The breadth and geographical stability of our families will allow us to develop our civilization rather than expand it.
 Ultimately, we will be able to put a brake on continued growth.
-Focus instead on developing more effective ways and techniques to take advantage of our skills and share our knowledge.
+And to focus instead on developing more effective ways and techniques to take advantage of our skills and share our knowledge.